DragonEatingStar/HARPER-pose-estimation/README.md

 The quick start guide will be available soon.

 ### Installation
-All dependencies are listed in `requirements.txt`.
+This project requires **Python 3.10**.
+All dependencies are pinned in `requirements.txt`.
 On Windows 11 you can simply run

 ```bash
 pip install -r requirements.txt
 ```

-This installs the libraries needed for running the LiteHRNet model, including `mmengine` and `mmcv`.
+This installs the libraries needed for running the LiteHRNet model, including `mmengine` and `mmcv` with the exact versions used for development.
 You can find the pretrained LiteHRNet weights [here](https://univr-my.sharepoint.com/:u:/g/personal/andrea_toaiari_univr_it/EXVXjMoApr5FvECihR220xwB8vg0dC5OMqOCeZWtypaV1g?e=oJ1kXE).
 To use them, modify the `TEST.MODEL_FILE` parameter in the config file (`experiments/harper/litehrnet/lite_w32_256x256_adam_lr1e-3_harper.yaml`) with the correct path.

 ### Data preparation